 5. The Air Conditioner Compressor Isn’t Working Properly

 Your compressor pumps refrigerant from the outdoor unit to the indoor unit.
-As the liquid refrigerant moves into your home, it enters the evaporator where it absorbs your home’s heat and produces the air flow felt from your vents.
+As the liquid refrigerant moves into your home, it enters the evaporator where it absorbs your home’s heat and produces the airflow felt from your vents.

-How to Maintain Your Air Conditioner
+How To Maintain Your Air Conditioner

-When it comes to AC repair and maintenance, there are a few tasks you can tackle on your own.
-Before performing any DIY air conditioner maintenance, ensure your unit is completely powered off.
-This can be done through the exterior shut-off box or your home’s breaker box.
+Before performing any do-it-yourself (DIY) air conditioner maintenance, ensure that the unit is completely powered off.
+This can be done through the exterior shutoff box or your home’s breaker box.

-The central air conditioner unit you see outside of your home houses the condenser and compressor.
+The central air conditioner unit outside of your home includes the condenser and compressor.
 After turning off the unit and removing the top cover, remove any noticeable debris lodged inside.
-We recommend using gloves when reaching inside of your unit to prevent cuts from sharp parts or objects.
-If you want a more thorough clean, you can wipe the fan located inside the unit with a damp cloth and spray the fins that surround the unit with a garden hose.
+Use gloves when reaching inside your unit to prevent cuts from sharp parts.

-Clean the evaporator coil
+Clean the Evaporator Coil

-Change the blower filter
+Change the Blower Filter

 Get Estimates from HVAC Experts in Your Area